-The purpose of this handbook is to explain how to use and maintain the Electro-Mech MP-Style scoreboard control console for football.
-The explanations and examples are based on the CX-Series console driver hardware loaded with software version 4.0.2.
+The purpose of this handbook is to explain how to use and maintain the Electro-Mech MP-Style scoreboard control console for soccer, football, and field sports.
+The explanations and examples are based on the CX-Series console driver hardware loaded with software version 4.0.1.
 Earlier versions of our hardware and software behave similarly, but not identically in all situations.